-Apricots, Beans, Broccoli, Bran, Brussels sprouts, Citrus fruits, Cabbage, Cauliflower, Oatmeal, Prunes, Peaches, Pears, Plums and most other fruits.
+Apricots, Beans, Broccoli, Bran, Brussels sprouts, Citrus fruits, Cabbage, Cauliflower, Oatmeal, Prunes, Peaches, Pears, Plums, and most other fruits.

 What foods cause baby gas when breastfeeding?

 Most mothers who are breastfeeding do not need to worry about avoiding specific foods.
-It is very unlikely that anything in her diet would cause gas issues in her baby.
+It is doubtful that anything in her diet would cause gas issues in her baby.
 If you are convinced that it is something in your diet, you can read our list of possible foods to avoid.

 Researchers claim that giving infants probiotics (a dose of live bacteria found naturally in the body) during the first three months of life could prevent a host of problems, including gas and acid reflux.
 One study proclaims that giving just five drops of the probiotic Lactobacillus reuteri could decrease colic episodes, spitting up and will keep stools soft.